zivtech/bear/tests/README.txt

 The tests must be run from the machine hosting the site.

-##Not certain if we need this:
-Before testing you must also make a local-config.yaml file following the format of the example.local-config.yaml file.
-This file must contain login information for an administrative user and Channel Manager of your spoke site.
-Without this file any tests that require logging in to the spoke site will fail.
-Be sure to add this file to your .gitignore so that it does not get added to your VCS!

 To run tests with Selenium (tests with '@javascript' tag): wget http://selenium.googlecode.com/files/selenium-server-standalone-2.44.0.jar
     [May need to visit the website to determine the latest Selenium version]